-In March 2019, GiveWell recommended that Good Ventures makes a grant of $7,751,915 to Evidence Action for organizational strengthening.
+In March 2019, GiveWell recommended that Open Philanthropy make a grant of $7,751,915 to Evidence Action for organizational strengthening.
 GiveWell recommended that this multi-year grant should be split into two installments: an initial $3,000,000 installment paid up-front, followed by a $4,751,915 installment.1

 The $7.75 million amount is comprised of the following, and is anticipated to benefit Evidence Action through 2024:

 - $2.1 million to build a fundraising function: